Unleash/unleash/docs/database-schema.md

 title: Database Schema
 ---

 This document describes our current database schema used in PostgreSQL.
-We use db-migrate to migrate (create tables, add columns etc) the database.
+We use db-migrate to migrate (create tables, add columns, etc.) the database.

 ## Table: _migrations_